selwyn1958/Detect-COVID-19-in-Chest-X-Ray-using-Microsoft-ML.Net/README.md

 # Detect-COVID-19-in-Chest-X-Ray-using-Microsoft-ML.Net
-Detecting COVID-19 in X-ray imagesn using Microsoft ML.Net, TensorFlow, Technologies Dataset Initiation Process
+Detecting COVID-19 in X-ray images using Microsoft ML.Net, TensorFlow, Technologies Dataset Initiation Process
 Joseph Paul Cohen is a Postdoctoral Fellow at the Center for Artificial Intelligence in Medicine & Imaging at Stanford.
 Joseph was a Postdoctoral Fellow at Mila and the University of Montreal.
 Joseph is currently focusing on the limits of AI in medicine with respect to computer vision and clinical data.
 He holds a PhD Degree in Computer Science and Machine Learning from the University of Massachusetts Boston.